kprussing/website/blog/2020-03-10-reformatting-the-website.md

 ---
 title: Reformatting my Website
-author: Keith F Prussing
+author: Keith F. Prussing, Ph.D.
 date: 2020-03-10
-abstract: |
+abstract: >
   I recently decided I wanted to update my website with a new post.
 But the post I wanted to write was too complicated to keep in a single post.
 That's when I discovered that Jekyll isn't quite up to the task